 The Equality Act 2010 makes it unlawful for an individual or group of individuals to be discriminated against (either directly or indirectly) because of their gender reassignment.
 Gender reassignment is defined as applying to anyone who is currently undergoing, has undergone or is proposing to undergo a process or part of a process of reassigning their gender to the opposite gender by changing their physical or other attributes.
 There is no requirement to undergo, or plan to undergo, a medical procedure.
-Taking steps to live life as the opposite gender, is sufficient.
+Taking steps to live life as the opposite gender, or planning to live life as the opposite gender, is sufficient.